 If you’re like most professionals, you’ve had your fair share of applying to jobs and hearing zilch back.
-When it happens, you chalk it up to another …
+When it happens, you chalk it up to another candidate being more qualified, your own bad timing, or the whims of the …

 Recruiters have a unique position in the job placement world.
 In a nutshell, they have to build relationships with both employers and candidates, then they play matchmaker so that it's a win-win situation for everyone involved.
 Part of a recruiter's job is to get to know you (the candidate) and figure out what you have to offer and the best place to fit you.
 However, be careful not to make the mistake of assuming that these "get to know you" conversations mean that you and the recruiter are BFFs – because that's when the relationship will take a turn for the worse.
 Here's what you need to know.